 Dear Members of the Search Committee:

 I am writing to apply for the position of Assistant Professor in French at Eastern Michigan University.
 As a literary and cultural studies scholar specializing in 20th- and 21st- century Québec and French Literatures, I focus my teaching and research on cross-cultural issues, including migration narratives; theories of cross-cultural communication, intertextuality, and reception; and comparative studies (mostly with German-language literatures and cultures).
-As a Canadian native speaker of French, I have successfully taught beginning and intermediate French language courses to non-native speakers in the United States and in Germany; advanced undergraduate cultural and literary studies courses of my own design in Germany; and a lecture-based/survey-type course of my own design to French native speakers in the Literary Studies B.A. program at the Université du Québec à Montréal.
-Currently, at the University of Michigan in Ann Arbor, I am both a lecturer of French in the Residential College (RC), a liberal arts learning community within the College of Literature, Science, and the Arts, and a postdoctoral fellow in the Department of Germanic Languages and Literatures.
+As a Canadian native speaker of French, I have successfully taught beginning and intermediate French language courses to non-native speakers in the United States and in Germany; advanced undergraduate cultural and literary studies courses of my own design in Germany; and a survey course of my own design to French native speakers in the Literary Studies B.A. program at the Université du Québec à Montréal.
+In my current position at the University of Michigan in Ann Arbor, I am both a lecturer of French in the Residential College (RC), a liberal arts learning community within the College of Literature, Science, and the Arts, and a postdoctoral fellow in the Department of Germanic Languages and Literatures.

 For my doctoral studies, I was trained both at the Université du Québec à Montréal and at the Universität des Saarlandes, receiving my joint Canadian-German PhD in Literary Studies in May 2017.
 Before coming to the University of Michigan, I spent a year at the Universität des Saarlandes as a visiting scholar and lecturer in the Department of Romance Languages and Literatures.
 I worked with the Chair of Intercultural Communication and Romance Cultural Studies, Distinguished Senior Professor Hans-Jürgen Lüsebrink, to design and teach French-language courses and advanced undergraduate seminars in French and French/German, including L’écriture migrante au Québec (“Migrant Writing in Québec”) and De la bande dessinée au roman graphique: Interculturalité et ethnicité (“From Comics to Graphic Novels: Interculturality and Ethnicity”).
 These advanced undergraduate literary and cultural studies courses attracted a broad range of students: those with Cultural Studies profiles; Intercultural Communication and Franco-German studies majors who were particularly interested in the economic aspects of France-Germany relations; future teachers of French as a foreign language in Germany; and students of Romance languages and cultures specializing in both French and Spanish.
 I drew constantly on my students’ prior knowledge of a variety of disciplines to establish meaningful links to subjects and theories that were at times completely new to them.
 I am committed to adapting my teaching methods to the particular needs of my classroom.